styladev/shopware5/README.md

     - **Main magazine:** http://[yourwebsite.com]/[Styla Base Folder]/
     - **Tag:** http://[yourwebsite.com]/[Styla Base Folder]/tag/[tagname]
-    - **Category:** mhttp://[yourwebsite.com]/[Styla Base Folder]/user/[Styla Magazine ID]/category/[category]
+    - **Category:** http://[yourwebsite.com]/[Styla Base Folder]/user/[Styla Magazine ID]/category/[category]
     - **Story:** http://[yourwebsite.com]/[Styla Base Folder]/story/[storyname]
     - **Search:** http://[yourwebsite.com]/[Styla Base Folder]/search/[searchterm]

 ### Please do not create any subpages in your CMS or directories for your magazine.
-The plugin itself will take care of setting up the /magazine/ (or any other) page on which the magazine will appear and of the roouting as well.
+The plugin itself will take care of setting up the /magazine/ (or any other) page on which the magazine will appear and of the routing as well.

 --